Iran–Iraq War: Operation Beit ol-Moqaddas

 In preparation for Operation Beit ol-Moqaddas, the Iranians had launched numerous air raids against Iraqi air bases, destroying 47 jets (including Iraq's brand new Mirage F-1 fighter jets from France) and gaining air superiority and the ability to monitor Iraqi troop movements.

-On 29 April, Iran launched the offensive.
+In April, Iran launched the offensive.
 70,000 Revolutionary Guard and Basij members struck on several axes—Bostan, Susangerd, the west bank of the Karun River, and Ahvaz.
-Basij human wave attacks were followed up by the regular army and Revolutionary Guard support along with tanks and helicopters.
-Under heavy Iranian pressure, the Iraqi forces retreated.
-By 12 May, Iran had driven out all Iraqi forces from the Susangerd area.
-The Iranians captured several thousand Iraqi troops and a large number of tanks.
+Basij human wave attacks were followed up by the regular army and Revolutionary Guard support.
+The Iraqi forces retreated, and within a month, Iran had driven out all Iraqi forces from the Susangerd area.
+The Iranians captured several thousand Iraqi troops and numerous tanks.

 The Iraqis retreated to the Karun River, with only Khorramshahr and a few outlying areas remaining in their possession.
-Saddam ordered 70,000 troops to be placed around the city of Khorramshahr.
-The Iraqis created a hastily constructed defence line around the city and outlying areas.
-To discourage airborne commando landings, the Iraqis also placed metal spikes and destroyed cars in areas likely to be used as troop landing zones.
-Saddam Hussein even visited Khorramshahr in a dramatic gesture, swearing that the city would never be relinquished.
+Saddam ordered 70,000 troops to be placed around Khorramshahr.
+The Iraqis created a hastily constructed defence line around the city and outlying areas, such as metal spikes to discourage airborne commando landings.
 However, Khorramshahr's only resupply point was across the Shatt al-Arab, and the Iranian air force began bombing the supply bridges to the city, while their artillery zeroed in on the besieged garrison.